Toyota Mirai Fuel Cell Electric Vehicle

 In 2013, 50% of the crude processed in US refineries was imported.
 About 28% of our imports of crude oil and petroleum products came from the Persian Gulf countries of Bahrain, Iraq, Kuwait, Qatar, Saudi Arabia, and the United Arab Emirates.
 Our largest sources of net crude oil and petroleum product imports were Canada and Saudi Arabia.
 No matter how much oil America produces, we will always rely on imports from Canada, Saudi Arabia, Venezuela, Mexico, Russia, and others.
 This dependence will never cease as long as we continue to rely on the internal combustion engine for our vehicles and standard gasoline fueling stations.
 The API is even lobbying now for expansion of crude infrastructure like Arctic drilling, KXL, and calling for the US to lift it’s export ban while we continue to rely on foreign imports.
 Even as we continue to import crude oil from hostile countries, countries that support jihadists, and allies alike, the EIA estimates world oil reserves will be depleted within 25 years.
 We all know that future generations cannot rely on oil as a stable source of energy regardless of what country it comes from.
 The time to begin a responsible migration away from crude oil as an energy source is now.

-8 Replies to “Responsibly Migrating Away from Crude Oil”
+8 responses to “Responsibly Migrating Away from Crude Oil”

 Leave a Reply